Zuplo vs

 Mock Servers Are for Development, Not Production

-Postman's mock servers return canned responses for development and testing.
-They are not designed to handle production traffic volumes, enforce security policies, or provide edge performance.
+Postman's cloud mocks return saved example responses, and its Git-backed local mocks are scriptable for development and CI.
+Neither is designed to handle production traffic volumes, enforce security policies, or provide edge performance.

 Why Zuplo